zzehli/gitlet/README.md

 ```
 Three files are created, a commit object (9d91c), a tree for the sample folder (319d) and another tree for its subdirectory `data` folder (1637).

+### Dec 30th
+I am working on branching and merging now.
+The development process has been smooth so far.
+I took two days off during the weekend.